Are You Using Your Pre-Recorded Interview System Correctly?

 Automated Email Reminders

 A useful feature to take advantage of is the ability to have automated email reminders sent out to colleagues and applicants from the pre-recorded video interviewing platform directly.
 These emails are customizable to include specific times, dates, locations and personal details, overall improving communication levels between all parties.
-Taking advantage of these features engages applicants on a much higher level, significantly reducing dropout and application withdrawal rates so you have a better candidate pool to choose from while saving you ample time.
+Taking advantage of these features engages applicants on a much higher level, significantly reducing dropout and application withdrawal rates.

 Mock Question and Equipment Testing